 The Helicopter Primary Flight Training Manual is designed to assist you in learning the basic elements in flying an aircraft.
 It cannot include certain types of detailed information which will vary because of local conditions.
-This type of information is published by USAPHS as memorandums and circulars.
+This type of information is published by USAPHS as "Training Directives."

-USAPHS memorandums and circulars set forth rules to be followed while flying at this training facility.
+USAPHS Training Directives set forth rules to be followed while flying at this training facility.
 They cover such subjects as flying areas, traffic rules, and traffic patterns.
 They are written to insure safe, efficient operation.